openspatial/openspatial-windows/README.md

 Welcome to the Open Spatial Windows Service.
 Here are some basic instructions to get you started.

-The package you received will contain 5 items
+The package you received will contain 2 items

-NodConfig.exe - The service configuration utility.
-OpenSpatialDLL.dll - The client DLL
-OpenSpatialDLL.lib - The library for the client DLL OpenSpatialService.exe - The service
-OpenSpatialServiceController.h - The header for the DLL OpenSpatialExampleApplication - a Visual Studio 2013 example project, showcasing how to integrate with the Nod DLL
+NodSetup.exe - an executable to install the Nod service OpenSpatialExampleApplication - a Visual Studio 2013 example project, showcasing how to integrate with the Nod DLL

 Note: most of these operations must be done as administrator.
 If you encounter errors please check you are running everything as an administrator before contacting us.

 Part 1: Installing the service

-Open an Administrator Command Prompt
-Navigate to the folder containing OpenSpatialService.exe

-Note: I have seen windows have issues installing services from paths that have a “ “ (space) in the name. if you have issues installing please move
-OpenSpatialService.exe into your C:/ root folder.

-Type: OpenSpatialService.exe -install
-It should print a confirmation message saying the service is installed.
+Right-click NodSetup.exe and select ‘Run as Administrator’ This will create a directory called NodConfig in your ‘c:\Program Files\’ folder Installer only works when mapped with a C drive.
+If your computer setup is different, please contact us at support@hellonod.com.
+We will fix this shortly.

 Part 2: Starting the Service and Using the NodConfig application